Bivariate DeepKriging for Large-scale Spatial Interpolation of Wind Fields: Simulation studies

 \subsection{Point predictions}

-We have conducted several experiments through Gaussian, non-Gaussian and nonstationary simulations to give a comprehensive comparison of our proposed method with the flexible bivariate Mat\'ern (\textbf{CoKriging.Mat\'ern}) as well as the linear model of coregionalization (\textbf{CoKriging.LMC}).
+We have conducted several experiments through Gaussian, non-Gaussian and nonstationary simulations to give a comprehensive comparison of our proposed method with the parsimonious bivariate Mat\'ern (CMK) as well as the linear model of coregionalization (CLK).
 In order to compare our results we have computed the Root Mean Square Prediction Error for each variable as the validation metric.
 For $N$ locations this can be given as